Everything You Need to Know About Google My Business Posts

 - You can create new Posts by logging into the GMB Dashboard on Desktop or by downloading and logging into the GMB App on your mobile device.

-- 10 is the maximum number of Posts you can have live at any one time.
+- There no maximum to the number of Posts you can have live at any one time.
 When a Post expires all of the information is still in your Business Profile and they go back to inception.
 You won’t see “expired” posts directly in search results like you would a live one.
 You have to click either the Posts navigation or click on “View previous posts on Google.”
-Is there a benefit to having 10 active posts?
+Is there a benefit to having a bunch of active posts at once?
 No. Unless you just love posting updates, there’s not added value to having 10 live posts at a time.
 In fact it’s just creating more work, and in some ways making your own posts compete with one another.

 - UTM tracking is really important throughout your entire GMB profile, be sure to incorporate UTM tracking for any URL you add to your Post to help increase the accuracy of your reporting.
 You can use Google’s free URL builder tool.
 Check out this guide to learn all the in’s and outs of attribution wizardry and how important it is for demonstrating value in.

 - For example: https://www.YOURDOMAIN.com/?utm_source=gmb&utm_medium=organic&utm_campaign=gpost